stefanobartoletti/bricks-docs/docs/theme/css/README.md

 Bricks takes advantage of the default Sass modularization system, by splitting its stylesheet in several partial files, which are all imported in the main `style.scss`.

-According to Sass standards, partials are prefixed with an underscore (i.e. `_theme.scss`) and are not individually processed by the compiler and are imported in the main file with `@import` rules.
+According to Sass standards, partials are prefixed with an underscore (i.e. `_theme.scss`) and are not individually processed by the compiler, but are imported in the main file with `@import` rules.

 ::: warning
 Sass discourages the use of the `@import` rule in favor of the new standard `@use`, but the latter is not yet supported by Node Sass implementation, which is used by Gulp.